Collinwood Village 1883 - 1907

 In 1870, John D. Rockefeller purchased fifty-acres of lakefront acreage in East Cleveland Township east of the Osborn and Stockpole allotment from the Sheldon Parks estate.

 Cleveland city council passed an ordinance to annex Collinwood.
 The result being the tangle going before the county commissioners.
-The statute clearly stated that commissioners shall form a township following action of village council voting to detach.
+The statute clearly stated that commissioners should form a township following action of village council voting to detach.
 There was a disposition of the commissioners not to take such action that would stand in the way of developing Cleveland.

 Owners of lakefront properties in Collinwood shared a desire to preserve their domestic tranquility through self-government.

-The Lake Shore and Michigan Southern railroad expressed a desire to have it's Collinwood property remain separate from the City of Cleveland believing that they could receive more improvements from Collinwood.
+The Lake Shore and Michigan Southern railroad expressed a desire to have it's Collinwood property remain separate from the City of Cleveland, believing that they could receive more improvements from Collinwood.

 In a second petition, about twenty people living in Collinwood Township, owners of suburban homes along Lakeshore Boulevard asked the county commissioners to cut off their section of the township, so that if Collinwood voted to become part of Cleveland, they would escape coalition.
-The petitioners said they did not want to be included in Cleveland.
+The petitioners stated they did not want to be included in Cleveland.